Pepperi-Addons/widgets/README.md

 ## Limitations
 - The widget addon can support only one widgets per page, if there is more than one widget unexpected behavior will occur (the two widgets will clash)
+-If you'll add more than one widgets of the exact same kind only one instance will appear due to a runtime validation done by the addon.
 ---

 ## Known issues